adrians5j/repropose/README.md

 This library is based on the following premise: [composition over inheritance](https://en.wikipedia.org/wiki/Composition_over_inheritance).

 There are a few problems when it comes to the inheritance approach, but the main one is that it forces you to define your classes / entities early in the project, which will, as new requests arrive, almost certainly result in structural inneficiencies / refactors in the future.
-[This video](https://www.youtube.com/watch?v=wfMtDGfHWpA) by the well-known MPJ describes this very nicely, so I encourage you to check it out. 🍌🦍🌴🙃
+[This video](https://www.youtube.com/watch?v=wfMtDGfHWpA) by the well-known MPJ describes this approach very nicely, so I encourage you to check it out. 🍌🦍🌴🙃

 The library is heavily utilized in the [Commodo - composeable models](https://github.com/doitadrian/commodo) library.